 Pazi had run into that area by the restrooms, and none of the three had seen her leave.
 Vixen had gone back there as well, and neither Bernard nor Leveret noticed her come out.
 It would have made sense for them to hide in the women's room, yet as they weren't in any of the stalls, neither women's nor men's, there was only one other place for them to be.

 What were the chances of the three of them, all watching at the same time might he add, missing the blonde-haired little girl leave the area?
 And how could the boys not notice their friend, who honestly stuck out like a sore thumb both age-wise and clothes-wise, even if she had pulled a "secret agent" and sneaked out?
 The point was, it wasn't practical.
 The chances were nary, and that calculation had spiked Leveret's interest in that closet.
 Or, whatever that door led into.

 As it was the only other route to travel in that little area, he had found his culprit.
 They had to be in there.

 And the fact that the door was locked only frightened him more.

 So he crept up to the barrier, his fist at the ready to knock upon it.

-Though he didn't have to.
+Though it seemed that he didn't have to.
 For just as he raised his hand to rap it, it opened.